Mactra chinensis

 Mactra chinensis is a species of saltwater clam, a marine bivalve mollusc in the family Mactridae, the trough shells.

 Distribution and habitat

-Mactra chinensis is found living in sandy substrates in shallow marine habitats in Vietnam, Korea, Mainland China and Taiwan.
+Mactra chinensis is found living in sandy substrates in shallow marine habitats in Vietnam, Korea, Mainland China,The Philippines and Taiwan.

 As food

 In Japan, the clam is known as bakagai ("fool clam") or aoyagi.
 The adductor muscle is called kobashira and is often eaten as sushi.